crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/local_api/database.md

 Then edit `/etc/crowdsec/config.yaml` to update the [`db_config`](/configuration/crowdsec_configuration.md#db_config) part.

-You can now start/restart crowdsec.
+You can now start/restart CrowdSec.

 ## PostgreSQL